The Interruption

-yawn, piss, and pills,
+It happened between yawn, piss, and pills,

 forty-five years out of childhood.

-At the bedside in Williston,
+At the bedside in Williston

-I became suddenly irrational.
+I was irrational.

 I tried to dial the phone.
 I could not.